jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 ## Power Pivot and the Excel Data Model
 The Excel Data Model allows you to conveniently reference multiple tables at once as a single data source.
 This allows for the creation of pivot tables that can draw data from multiple tables.

 When using the Data Model, it's highly beneficial to have Power Pivot installed.
-Follow the instructions provided by Microsoft here: https://support.microsoft.com/en-us/office/start-the-power-pivot-add-in-for-excel-a891a66d-36e3-43fc-81e8-fc4798f39ea8.
+Follow the [instructions provided by Microsoft](https://support.microsoft.com/en-us/office/start-the-power-pivot-add-in-for-excel-a891a66d-36e3-43fc-81e8-fc4798f39ea8).

 Once installed, navigate to the new Power Pivot toolbar and select "Manage"
 ![image](images/Pasted_image_20240221112140.png)